Manchester Grand Hyatt San Diego Review

 We used a Hyatt free night certificate to book a standard King Room & were upgraded to a King Bay view room during check-in.
 Our 31st-floor room felt very spacious, even at just 340 sq feet, equipped with two seating areas, a coffee machine, a desk, and a mini-fridge.

-After settling in and take some photos, we headed upstairs to the 40th floor to check out their rooftop bar, Top of Hyatt.
+After settling in and taking some photos, we headed upstairs to the 40th floor to check out their rooftop bar, Top of Hyatt.
 We stepped off the elevator at 4:40 (40 minutes after opening), walked around the corner and the place was packed.
-We promptly turned around, still in shock of how busy it was, deciding to check out both pools and the gym.
-At check-in, Jasmine informed us about the 4th floor all ages pool & warning us to avoid it based on the number of families with children she had checked in that day.
-While the 4th-floor pool was bigger (than the 3rd-floor adult's only pool), it was also filled to the brim with people.
+We promptly turned around, still in shock at how busy it was, deciding to check out both pools and the gym.
+At check-in, Jasmine informed us about the 4th-floor all-ages pool & warning us to avoid it based on the number of families with children she had checked in that day.
+While the 4th-floor pool was bigger (than the 3rd-floor adult-only pool), it was also filled to the brim with people.
 There were few towels left & no available seating.
-My anxiety was at an all-time high just walking past this pool to the gym, so many people.
+My anxiety was at an all-time high just walking past this pool to the gym, with so many people.

 The gym was large, with free weights, a section with mats, two assault air runners, a Peloton bike & a wall of treadmills & ellipticals.